serverless/serverless/README.md

 JAWS V1 (BETA)
 =================================

-**Status 9/21:** We've just release JAWS V1 BETA.
-Please test, submit bug fixes and let us know what you think.
+**Status 9/21:** We've just released JAWS V1 BETA.
+Please test, submit bug fixes and let us know what you think!
 We'll be working through the week to improve our documentation and fix bugs.
-Check out our Road Map below to see what we're working on next.
+Check out our Road Map below to see what's next.

 JAWS is an open-source framework for building serverless applications (web, mobile, IoT) using Amazon Web Services' Lambda, API Gateway, and more.
 Lambda's event-driven model offers tremendous cost savings and colossal horizontal scaling ability.
 Now, JAWS helps you build and maintain entire applications built on Lambda.